-Is it worth it?
+Is premium gasoline worth it?
 Read your vehicle’s owner manual or spy inside your car’s fuel door — if your machine says it needs premium fuel then you should buy premium.
 If your car doesn’t required premium then “premium” doesn’t mean “better” — it means you’re paying a “premium” for it!
 Bummer, I know.

-Premium gas costs around 10¢/Litre more than regular fuel — that’s 10 per cent extra you don’t need to pay, or around $5 for a $50 fill-up.
+Premium gasoline costs around 10¢/Litre more than regular fuel — that’s 10 per cent extra you don’t need to pay, or around $5 for a $50 fill-up.
 Premium fuel has a higher octane rating, required by some engines — often those with a turbocharger.
 These high-performance cars need the higher octane so the engine fires correctly under the higher compression in the motor.
 Other cars run just fine on regular.